datakaveri/gdi-python-sdk/README.md

 - The `config.json` file should be properly configured for commands that require it.
 - The `data_new1.gpkg` file is an example file name; change it accordingly based on your requirements.

-## Contact
-For any issues or support, please reach out to the GDI support team or refer to the official documentation.